MrHedmad/kerblam/docs/src/manual/run.md

 ```
 kerblam run process_csv --profile alternate
 ```
+> [!TIP]
+> Profiles work on directories too!
+If you specify a directory as a target
+> of a profile, Kerblam! will move the whole directory to the new location.

 > [!IMPORTANT]
 > Paths under every profile section are relative to the input data directory,